About the Office of Import Surveillance

 Deputy Director: Sabrina Keller, email@example.com, 301-504-7697

-CPSC issues Letters of Advice when there is a violation of a mandatory standard.
-These letters advise companies of the violation and of the nature of the necessary corrective action, which may include a recall, stop sale, or correction of production.
+CPSC issues a Notice of Violation when there is a violation of a mandatory standard.
+These notices advise companies of the violation and of the nature of the necessary corrective action, which may include a recall, stop sale, or correction of production.